Academic Course Transfer

 - Courses defined as workforce education (Workforce Education Course Manual - WECM), technical or vocational, are not transferable to a B.S. or B.A. degree program, unless specifically approved by the appropriate academic department.

 - Workforce courses may be transferred as a block of credit to specific degrees, such as the B.A.S.
-(Bachelor of Applied Science) degree, with the appropriate departmental approval.
+(Bachelor of Applied Science) or B.A.A.
+S. (Bachelor of Applied Arts and Sciences), with the appropriate departmental approval.

 - TWU follows the recommendations of the American Council on Education’s ACE Guide to the Evaluation of Education Experiences in the Armed Services.

-- College preparatory course work in remedial math, reading, and writing, or courses equivalent to developmental TWU courses, are not transferable, and do not satisfy college-level requirements at TWU.
+- Course work in remedial math, reading, and writing, or courses equivalent to developmental TWU courses, are not transferable, and do not satisfy college-level requirements at TWU.
 Successful completion of developmental courses may be used to establish readiness for college-level courses.

 - Courses in college transition/student success are not transferable to TWU, unless they satisfy a Texas core curriculum area for another Texas public institution.